Mihkuno/JavaFX-Tetris/README.md

 - SPEED starts at 1
 - SPEED is decreased by 100ms per LEVEL
-- SPEED is decreased by 350ms (briefly) for every S control
+- SPEED is increased by 350ms (briefly) for every S control

 - LEVEL is increased every line GAIN of GAINUP += (5 + LEVEL)